 If you want your trip to cover all of the United Kingdom, then you’ve got time to country hop in 10 days.
 There are many ways to put this itinerary together, so I’ve worked out my preferred option.
 Here’s how to visit England and Scotland, Wales and Northern Ireland in 10 days.

 On Day 1, you’ve got a flight from London to Belfast.
 Here you’ve got the Titanic Museum, Carrickfergus Castle, Ulster Hall for music and W5 Science Centre to entertain you.
-Fly across to Edinburgh on Day 3, where you have until the Day 5 to take your fill of the Royal Mile, Edinburgh Castle and the Royal Yacht Britannia at Leith.
+Fly across to Edinburgh on Day 3 of this 10 day UK itinerary, where you have until the Day 5 to take your fill of the Royal Mile, Edinburgh Castle and the Royal Yacht Britannia at Leith.

 On Day 6, it’s time for your flight to Cardiff.
 Check out the castle, the numerous beautiful Victorian arcades, and the sweet Norwegian Church on the waterfront at Cardiff Bay.
 On Day 8, take the train back from Cardiff to London, a two hour trip.
 It gives you a chance to see some of the countryside on your way to the capital.
 All the charms of London are then before you until your flight home.

 And A Final Bonus Option: London and Beyond

 London with side trips to Canterbury, Brighton, Lincoln, Oxford and Birmingham

 If the thought of packing and unpacking every night really doesn’t appeal, then I’ve got an alternative for you.
 This itinerary means that you stay in one place, simply day tripping your way to some alternative destinations for a day at a time.
 In between each trip, you get a day to explore London at your leisure.